zachetz/zachetz.github.io/index.md

 [Syntax Tree Generator](/Syntax_tree_generator.md)

-Using a combination of CustomTkinter GUI and NLTK NLP tools, this application funcstions a syntax tree generator and geussing game.
+Using a combination of CustomTkinter GUI and NLTK libraries (pos_tag, word_tokenize, and RegexpParser), this application functions as a syntax tree generator and guessing game.

 <img src="images/Syntax_tree_gen-2.png"/>